etamity/hoverboard/CONTRIBUTING.md

 ## Guide for Contributors

-Hoverboard are built in the open, and the GDG[x] team eagerly encourage any and all forms of community contribution.
+realmapp are built in the open, and the GDG[x] team eagerly encourage any and all forms of community contribution.
 When contributing, please follow these guidelines:

 ### Filing Issues